 عنوان مقاله [English]

-The sample problems are generated using data from a company in Isfahan, Iran.
-This company produces 3-layer medical masks and N95 masks, and three raw materials of fabric, mask band and exhalation valve are used.
-The results show that maximizing the total profit and minimizing the environmental effects are in contrast to each other, because reducing the environmental impact leads to an increase in total costs and thus reduces the organization's profit.
-Also, increasing demand for mask types increases the supply chain's profit linearly, but its impact on the chain's environmental impact is completely non-linear.
+The sample problems are generated using the data of a company in Isfahan, Iran.
+This company produces 3-layer medical masks and N95 masks, and three raw materials of fabric, mask band, and exhalation valve are used.
+The results show that maximizing the total profit and minimizing the environmental effects are in contrast to each other, because reducing the environmental impact leads to an increase in total costs and thus, reduction in the organization's profit.
+Also, increasing demand for mask types increases the profit of the supply chain